HackMaster: Publication history

 Whereas Wizards of the Coast overhauled the rules for 3rd edition D&D, Kenzer & Company took the opposite action by revising the AD&D First and Second Edition rules (including various supplements such as 1st Edition Unearthed Arcana and Oriental Adventures and the mid-1990s Skills & Powers supplements) into a more coherent system and adding an element of parody.
 In part of that ability to use AD&D rules, K&C was required to maintain a higher level of humor than in the Knights of the Dinner Table comic for products that are revised from previous AD&D material.
-Completely original works for Hackmaster are not subject to this restriction imposed by Wizards of the Coast.
+Completely original works for HackMaster are not subject to this restriction imposed by Wizards of the Coast.

 In 2002, HackMaster won the Origins Award for Game of the Year 2001.

 The first rulebook for the new edition, HackMaster Basic, was sent out to preorderers on June 19, 2009.
 HackMaster Basic was created due to Kenzer's licensing for AD&D running out.
 The title is a nod to the Dungeons and Dragons Basic Set, although HackMaster Basic was re-written so as to not contain any copyrighted material from Wizards of the Coast.

-The game includes an official player's handbook, an alternate campaign setting changed from Garweeze Wurld to Kingdoms of Kalamar, a comprehensive, one-volume bestiary called the Hacklopedia of Beasts, and a GM's guide.
+The game includes an official HackMaster Player's Handbook, an alternate campaign setting changed from Garweeze Wurld to Kingdoms of Kalamar, a comprehensive, one-volume bestiary called the Hacklopedia of Beasts, and a GM's guide.
 Also provided are a pantheon of gods and attendant rituals and spells for the cleric class to choose from.